 In 1893, Strachey leaves Santa Monica (to grow olives in Escondido) and the tract is not developed.
 In 1903, Strachey sells the property and moves with his family to Canada.

 George Cuthbert Leonard Strachey (1848 – 1932).
 Born in England, Strachey (age 36) marries Jane Maud Evans (1864 – 1943) in 1884, and they come to Santa Monica.
-In 1885, they acquire Block 14 of the Lucas Ranch Tract.
-In 1887, they subdivide the Strachey Tract.
-In 1893, became US citizen and leaves Santa Monica to grow olives in Escondido.
-In 1904 moves to Calgary Canada where he dies in 1932.
+In 1885, they acquire Block 14 of the Lucas Ranch Tract, which in 1887, they subdivide as the Strachey Tract.
+In 1893, Strachey becomes a US citizen and leaves Santa Monica to grow olives in Escondido.
+In 1904, Strachey moves to Calgary Canada where he dies in 1932.